-- 1. To increase the volume, turn the volume control up (+). - 2.
-To decrease the volume, turn the volume control down (-).
+- To increase the volume, turn the volume control forward (+). - To decrease the volume, turn the volume control towards the back of your head (-).

 When you change the volume, the hearing aid responds with a beep.
-When you reach the upper or lower limits. the hearing aid responds with a low-pitch beep.
+When you reach the upper or lower limits, the hearing aid responds with a low-pitch beep.

 NOTE: If you have two hearing aids with the Synchronized Volume Control function enabled, volume control adjustments to one hearing aid automatically repeats in the second hearing aid.
-When you change volume on one of the hearing aids, it responds with one or more beeps.
-A beep in the second hearing aid follows
+When you change the volume on one of the hearing aids, it responds with one or more beeps.
+A beep in the second hearing aid follows.